KeysonRaphael/Viewers/docs/latest/deployment/recipes/embedded-viewer.md

 you're still having trouble, feel free to search or GitHub issues.
 Can't find anything related your problem?
 Create a new one.

-> My application's styles are impacting the OHIF Viewer's look and feel.
+> My application's styles are impacting the mConnect Viewer's look and feel.
 What
 > can I do?

 When you include stylesheets and scripts, they are added globally.
 This has the